vishnu350/rs-mainspring-winder/README.md

 # Using the RS winder

-Read the wiki instructions [here](https://github.com/vishnu350/rs-mainspring-winder/wiki/Using-the-RS-winder) or watch a [video](https://youtu.be/OAfQTk89P3s).
+Read the wiki instructions [here](https://github.com/vishnu350/rs-mainspring-winder/wiki/Using-the-RS-winder) or watch a [YouTube video](https://youtu.be/OAfQTk89P3s).

 # Customizing/Generating the RS winder